 When it comes to buying gold, investors have a lot of options.

 If you’re an advanced trader, you can also use gold price futures or options to gain exposure to the yellow metal.
-However, this technique is complex so it should be reserved for more experienced investors.

 Why Buy Gold?

 Many investors view gold as a hedge that can provide valuable protection against an economic downturn, stock market decline, or inflation.

 Other benefits of investing in gold include portfolio diversification and risk reduction.